We have made some changes to how we’re working, so please read the information below before contacting us to request services.

 These changes will help to control the spread of the virus, while ensuring that our customers, staff and communities are as safe as possible.

-As of 6 July 2020, we are now able to take requests for and carry out the following repairs:
+We are currently taking requests for and carrying out the following repairs:

 All emergency repairs and gas servicing will continue as normal.
 Find out more about reporting repairs.